FusionAuth/fusionauth-site/site/learn/expert-advice/identity-basics/what-is-scim.md

 When an employee leaves the customer's company, the employee account is automatically disabled in the SCIM server because of a message from the central user data store.

 You can also use SCIM to ensure employees have access to any custom applications which use a valid SCIM server as an identity store.
-When a new employee is added into your corporate directory (such as Azure AD, or Okta), the direcory, acting as a SCIM client, can provision them into custom applications, accelerating their onboarding experience.
+When a new employee is added into your corporate directory (such as Azure AD, or Okta), the directory, acting as a SCIM client, can provision them into custom applications, accelerating their onboarding experience.

 Equally important, when the employee departs, their access to the app also departs.